About Futurism

 Art Movement: Futurism – Celebration of Movement - Artland Magazine

 Futurism was an Italian art movement of the early 20th century, which aimed to capture the dynamism and energy of the modern world in art.
-Futurists were well versed in the latest developments in science and philosophy and particularly fascinated with aviation and cinematography.
-Futurist artists denounced the past, as they felt the weight of ... at Magazine.artland.com
+Learn about its origins, key ideas, famous artists and works, and its relationship with architecture and politics. at Magazine.artland.com